Jordan: Health and Community Development

 - Madaba and Mount Nebo.
 Madaba is best known for its Byzantine and Umayyad mosaics, especially a large Byzantine-era mosaic map of Palestine and the Nile delta located in the nineteenth-century St. George’s Greek Orthodox church.
 Students will visit the site and enjoy a smaller but still populous Jordanian city.
 Then, students travel to Mount Nebo, which, according to ancient tradition, is the mountain from which Moses saw the Promised Land.

-Alternatively, the program goes on excursion to Istanbul, Turkey, a city that offers a unique blend of East and West.
+The program includes an excursion to Istanbul, Turkey, a city that offers a unique blend of East and West.
 Turkey has emerged as a leading economic, political, and cultural power in the region and many countries in the Middle East look to the Turkish development paradigm as a suitable model to emulate.

 In Istanbul, students learn about Turkey’s healthcare system and the health services available to the poor and minorities.
 Students also meet with health professionals and learn about the country’s innovations and challenges in the health sector and their implications on Turkey’s accession to the European Union.
 They also have the opportunity to compare the health systems in Turkey and in modernizing Jordan.